studioromeo/studioromeo.github.com/_posts/2013-12-02-anchor-diary-migrations.md

 {% include video.html src="//www.youtube.com/embed/nwSwPYKPgEY" %}

-Hi Guys, hope you're well!<br/>I've just been cracking on with coding ~~laravel~~ anchor in laravel.
+Hi Guys, hope you're well!<br/>I've just been cracking on with coding <del>laravel</del> anchor in laravel.

 I must confess I got a little bit ahead of myself.
 I've been meaning to do a screencast on each section of my progress but unfortunately I kind of forgot to do that and pushed ahead anyway! <br/>But no matter, I'm going to double back and